Find answers to FAQs for employees related to Camosun College & COVID-19. We will update these FAQs as new information becomes available.

 - Healthy Together!

-Healthy Together! continues to provide resources health-related resources during the pandemic.
+Healthy Together! continues to provide resources health-related resources.
 The information in our CamHelps articles provide relevant support and resources to assist in navigating these challenges; our monthly newsletters explore relevant health topics and events happening across campus; and our Sharepoint site offers a variety of wellness resources.

 If you’re looking for information on a specific topic, please contact email@example.com.

 - Camosun College’s COVID-19 Employee Mental Well-being Support Plan (the Plan)

 The Plan was implemented in November 2020 to help support employees through the pandemic by building resilience, reducing stigma surrounding mental well-being, and providing learning and development opportunities that relate to the COVID-19 experience.